yegor256/blog/_posts/2014/apr/2014-04-27-typical-mistakes-in-java-code.md

 Class constants should be used when you want to share information between class methods, and this information is a characteristic (!) of your class.
-Don't use constants as a replacement of string or numeric literals&mdash;very bad practice that leads to code pollution.
+Don't use constants as a replacement of string or numeric literals---very bad practice that leads to code pollution.
 Constants (as with any [object]({% pst 2016/jul/2016-07-14-who-is-object %}) in [OOP]({% pst 2016/aug/2016-08-15-what-is-wrong-object-oriented-programming %}))